yuvalira/Final-Project-Adversarial-Attack-on-Tabular-Classification/README.md

 /project-root
 │
 ├── data/            → Dataset files
-├── notebooks/       → Jupyter Notebooks for analysis and experiments ├── gbt_model/       → Training and evaluation scripts for GBT model ├── llm_model/       → Scripts for fine-tuning and evaluating RoBERTa LLM ├── attacks/         → Adversarial attack implementations and experiments ├── results/         → Saved results, plots, and reports
+├── EDA/             → Jupyter Notebooks for data analysis and experiments ├── gbt_model/       → Jupyter Notebooks for Training and evaluation for GBT model ├── llm_model/       → Scripts for fine-tuning and evaluating RoBERTa LLM ├── attacks/         → Adversarial attack implementations and experiments ├── results/         → Saved results, plots, and reports